-A few examples of an earlier configuration no. 201, which appears to have a shinier chrome finish than the 204 model, were carried by some astronauts on their Apollo flights, with one example apparently carried by Wally Schirra on Apollo 7 (with serial number M16), and another apparently used by Jim Irwin on Apollo 15 (with serial number P7).
-It seems possible that these were examples provided by Fisher during the initial evaluation process.
+A few examples of an earlier configuration no. 201 were carried by some astronauts on their Apollo flights, with one example apparently carried by Wally Schirra on Apollo 7 (with serial number M16), and another apparently used by Jim Irwin on Apollo 15 (with serial number P7).
+On these pens the grooves on the casing run lengthwise along the body from the grip to the barrel whereas the 204 models have the grooves running crosswise.
+It seems possible that the 201 configuration pens carried by these astronauts were examples provided by Fisher during the initial evaluation process.

 For the Skylab project, the end push button units were replaced by a version with a side button retractor, which was given the designation 207 for the version with blue ink, and 208 for a version with black ink.
 Bill Pogue recalls that five or six of these pens were flown on Skylab III, quite likely one 207 and one 208 model per astronaut.

 The Fisher AG-7 207/208 model pens continued to be used on at least the early Shuttle missions, as evidenced by Jack Lousma's STS-3 flown Fisher Space Pen consigned to the June 2011 Heritage space auction.